GenericMappingTools/gmt/doc/rst/source/gmt_shell_functions.sh.rst

 **gmt_get_map_height**
     Expects the user to give the desired **-R** **-J** settings and returns the map height in the current measurement unit.

+**gmt_movie_script**
+    Creates a template for an animation bash script based on the arguments that set size, number of frames, etc.
+    Without arguments the function will display its usage.

 **gmt_launch_jobs**
     Takes a file with a long list of commands and splits them into